-- 1. It comes on as a reminder that you have turned off the vehicle stability assist (VSA) system. - 2.
-It flashes when VSA is active (see page 289). - 3.
-It comes on along with the VSA system indicator if there is a problem with the VSA system.
+It comes on as a reminder that you have turned off the vehicle stability assist (VSA) system.

 This indicator normally comes on for a few seconds when you turn the ignition switch to the ON (II) position.
-For more information, see page 289.
+See page 311 for more information on the VSA system.